shoemarw/BunimovichStadium/README.txt

 If you have windows 10 on your machine download BSE GUI.zip file and extract all.
 You can run the software running the BSE GUI.exe file.

-Email: shoemarw@dukes.jmu.edu with any questions/concerns/issues.
+Email: randyshoemaker@acm.org with any questions/concerns/issues.

 For a description of the software's usage: https://commons.lib.jmu.edu/honors201019/715